 Evie Mae’s, in nearby Wolfforth, offers the best slow-cooked, tender and flavorful brisket, pulled pork, beef and pork ribs, turkey, sausage and chicken.
 Sides include pinto beans, potato salad, cole slaw, cornbread, and green chile cheese grits.

 Owners Arnis and Mallory Robbins began their BBQ journey in 2014 when they built their first smoker called ‘The Black Pearl’.
-Later they moved to Lubbock to be closer to family and pursue their dreams of opening a brick-and-mortar restaurant.
+Later, they moved to Lubbock to be closer to family and pursue their dreams of opening a brick-and-mortar restaurant.

-Named after their daughter Evie Mae’, they get serious here smoking meat behind the restaurant.
+Named after their daughter Evie Mae, they get serious here, smoking meat behind the restaurant.
 Most of the menu items and desserts are gluten-free.

-James Beard Nominated Chef
+James Beard Finalist Chef

 His innovative menu focuses on High Plains ingredients grown and raised in the region.
 Named after the first hotel in the area, The Nicolett indoor and outdoor space celebrates the revitalization of the area.